oscal-compass/.github/profile/README.md

 [Agile Authoring](https://github.com/oscal-compass/compliance-trestle-agile-authoring) - Ready to use CI/CD pipeline configuration and setup using a GitOps approach and Trestle SDK for human and machine readable OSCAL compliance documents collaborative authoring.
 Manage semantic versioning, provenance traceability, change log, and approval based release to foster continuous compliance.

-[Compliance to Policy](https://github.com/oscal-compass/compliance-to-policy) (AKA C2P) - C2P is a plugin-based toool that transforms compliance-as-code represented in OSCAL into native formats understood by policy validation or enforcement engines, and collects and normalizes their native results into OSCAL audit required format.
+[Compliance to Policy](https://github.com/oscal-compass/compliance-to-policy) (AKA C2P) - C2P is a plugin-based tool that transforms compliance-as-code artifacts represented in OSCAL into native formats understood by policy validation or enforcement engines, and collects and normalizes their native results into OSCAL audit required format.
+It supports multiple policy engines such as Kyverno (for Kubernetes resources), Open Cluster Management Policy Framework (for Kubernetes resources), Auditree (generic), and others.

 ## Quick Links